MicrosoftDocs/customer-insights/ci-docs/remove-duplicates.md

   - customerInsights
 ---

-# Remove duplicates before unifying customers or accounts
+# Remove duplicates before unifying data

 This optional step in unification enables you to set up rules for handling duplicate records within an entity. *Deduplication* identifies duplicate records and merges them into one record.
 Source records get linked to the merged record with alternate IDs.
 If rules are not configured, system-defined rules are applied.